Masses of doubly heavy tetraquarks $QQ\bar{n}\bar{q}$ with $J^{P}=1^{+}$: Numerical analysis and discussions

 where $\Pi^{DimN}({M_{b}^{2}}_{min},s_{0})$ is the contribution of the higher orders.

-We carry out the numerical analyses by taking into account all of the aforementioned constraints.
-This allows us to determine the optimal regions for $M_{b}^{2}$ and $s_{0}$.
+We take into account all of the aforementioned constraints to carry out the numerical analysis, and determine the optimal regions for $M_{b}^{2}$ and $s_{0}$.
 During the search for the Borel parameter $M_{b}^{2}$ and the continuum threshold parameter $s_{0}$ the following criteria are used: